GoogleChrome/CertificateTransparency/log_policy.md

 ### Existing CT Log Operators

-The CT log operator must next provide the following information about the new CT logs by adding to their operator JSON a new publicly accessible JSON object conforming to this [schema](log_schema_v4.json), referred to as a "log JSON".
+The CT log operator must next provide the following information about the new CT logs by adding to their operator JSON a new publicly accessible JSON object, one per log, conforming to this [schema](log_schema_v4.json), referred to as a "log JSON".
-The log JSON should contain all of the information about the new log that is being added.

 Note that certificate expiry ranges for a set of logs must be contiguous, with no gaps, and each log's expiry range should be between 3 and 12 months.